10 Fascinating Cockroach Facts Dr. Jim Fredericks

 - Newborn German cockroaches become adults in as little as 36

 days.
-The German cockroach is the most common of the cockroaches
+In fact, the German cockroach is the most common of the

-and has been implicated in outbreaks of illness and allergic
+cockroaches and has been implicated in outbreaks of illness and

 - A one-day-old baby cockroach, which is about the size of a